The Best Clothing for Pelvic Floor Health

 "The abdomen can be thought of as a closed air system or like a balloon filled with air," said Rhiannon LeGarde, a doctor of physical therapy in Minneapolis-St. Paul.
 "When it is constricted in one area, the pressure has to go elsewhere and this can lead to increased downward pressure into the pelvic floor.
 Some examples are high-waist pants or skirts with a tight waistband or abdominal binders/corsets."

-It is best to wear cotton underwear to avoid the proliferation of bacteria, Jaimes recommended.
-Additionally, underwear should not be so tight it leaves marks on the skin, which indicate it is damaging.
+It is best to wear cotton panties and underwear to avoid the proliferation of bacteria, Jaimes recommended.
+Additionally, the right pelvic floor panties or underwear should not be so tight they leave marks on the skin, which indicate it is damaging.

 Posture begins at the feet, and high heels can affect pelvic alignment.